doc4d/docs/docs/ViewPro/method-list.md

 #### Example

-This code sample first stores the contents, values, formatting and formulas from a range to an object, and then pastes them to another range:
+This code sample first stores the contents, values, formatting and formulas from a range in an object, and then pastes them to another range:

 ```4d
 var $originRange; $targetRange; $myObject; $copyOptions : Object